JoelTempleman/ConnectedMB/install_instructions.md

 This project is intended as a learning project covering several topics.
 Each part can be auto-installed by following the direction and running the scripts, or the phases can be broken down and each step explored and explained.

-Contributors: Cybera – Tech Manitoba – MB Schools Project – Started 5 April 2020
+Contributors: Cybera – Tech Manitoba – MERLIN Networks - MB Schools Project – Started 5 April 2020

 # The general phases are: